TeasingSisyphus/cuttleV1/README.md

 *	Write find (and possibly save) functions that create and return new promises
 *	Write a function that fully populates a game, down through its players' hands/fields and through the attachments on those cards
 *	Change id to gameId in get requests
+*	Fix the way the "Cards in deck" stat is rendered to account for the only two cards being topCard and secondCard
+	*	Build an integer into gameController in app.js, update it with every relevant action and reference that in the HTML
 *	Change 404's into json errors in Controllers (for finds)
 	*	Re-order our error arguments to make sense
 *	Change conditionals to use temp variables